HWBP #1: Offline-first Android app architecture

 Besides faster access to data, a local-storage-first architecture coupled with reactive programming results in a very nice app architecture, making our app features more decoupled, and thus easier to write, understand, and maintain.

-1. The List of Chats screen that displays the date of the last message within each chat.
+screen that displays the date of the last message within each chat. - The

-2. The Message Timeline screen that displays the actual messages.
+screen that displays the actual messages. - The

 What happens when the user successfully sends a new message within screen #3?
 Both the first and second screens need to be updated.
 In an online-first world, this update would need to take place in memory.
 Somehow, screen #3 would need to reference those other screens.
 This is problematic because now these screens need to know and care about each other.